 Salesforce.com says beverage behemoth saw big cloud returns

-Once again demonstrating its uncanny knack for the well-tuned, exceptionally optimistic press push, Salesforce.com is showing off the return on investment (ROI)
+Once again demonstrating its uncanny knack for the well-tuned, exceptionally optimistic press push, Salesforce.com is showing off the return on investment (ROI) of its Sales Cloud 2 service via a new customer: the Dr Pepper Snapple Group.

 Sales Cloud 2 is the company's soup-to-nuts enterprise CRM line that offers all of Salesforce.com services in a bag, rather than picking out one or two at a time.
 It's not cheap.